Excerpts from

 Created all the worlds.

-For instance, the Sun is the not a planet yet without it the planets would not exist, however, the Sun can exist without planets.
+The Sun is the not a planet yet without it the planets would not exist, however, the Sun can exist without planets.
 Hence, we call it the Solar System, for the planets revolve around the Sun and are subject to its’ gravitational influence, not the other way around.
 Similarly, the number Zero is not a number of material quantities, however, it qualifies all the other numbers representing a quantity by means of their relative relationship to the determined position of zero.
-Zero is the ultimate reference point and the qualifier of the other numbers of quantitative value.
-It is the qualifying empty space within which a quantity is thereby distinguishable, determined, or contained.
+Zero is the ultimate reference point and qualifier of all the other numbers of quantitative value; it is the qualifying empty space within which a set of quantities is thereby distinguishable, determined, and contained.
+Similarly, the Sun defines the spacetime set within which the planets are contained.

 We now know that our solar system extends even deeper into space then we ever knew just a few hundred years ago.
-As a result of our present knowledge of the solar system, with the three outer planets and asteroids, are now common knowledge.
+As a result of our present knowledge of the solar system, where the presence of the three outer planets is now common knowledge, this Tree of Life model is including them.
 But I can’t help but wonder if the ancients were already aware of these other dynamics in the solar system, at least theoretically.
 For they did recognize that the observations of factors in the observable world they lived in, known as the Microcosm, should have corresponding factors in the universe without, known as the Macrocosm.
-They also very much understood that there was far more to life than just what meets the eye and spoke extensively about other beings from the stars that influenced our knowledge and destiny.
+They would have also understood that there was far more to life than just what we can see, for they also spoke extensively about other beings from the stars that influenced our knowledge and destiny that they couldn’t see with their own eyes.